How to pick the best event planning software for your business

 - Billing and invoicing - Create invoices and collect payments, either manually or via credit card online.

-- Catering and beverage service management - Manage food service vendors, menus
+- Catering and beverage service management - Manage caterers, food service vendors, menus

 - Contracts and electronic signatures - Build electronic contracts and collect signatures online.